BlinkTagInc/gtfs-to-html/README.md

 See [gtfstohtml.com](https://gtfstohtml.com) for full documentation.

-`gtfs-to-html` creates human-readable, user-friendly transit timetables in HTML or PDF format directly from [GTFS transit data](https://developers.google.com/transit/gtfs/).
+`gtfs-to-html` creates human-readable, user-friendly transit timetables in HTML, PDF or CSV format directly from [GTFS transit data](https://developers.google.com/transit/gtfs/).
 Most transit agencies have schedule data in GTFS format but need to show each route's schedule to users on a website.
 This project automates the process of creating nicely formatted HTML timetables for inclusion on a transit agency website.
 This makes it easy to keep timetables up to date and accurate when schedule changes happen and reduces the likelihood of errors.

 <img width="1265" src="https://user-images.githubusercontent.com/96217/28296063-aed45568-6b1a-11e7-9794-94b3d915d668.png">